 - Attempting to reinstall an older driver version will trigger a message stating: “The installation failed.
 The installer encountered an error that caused the installation to fail.
 Contact the software manufacturer for assistance.”

 - The updated macOS 10.15-compatible beta driver from ASIX has a persistent on-screen dialog box which makes the driver installation more challenging than usual

 Because of challenges with the beta ASIX driver installation process in 10.15, we will no longer officially recommend our ASIX-based Gigabit Ethernet adapters on macOS Catalina until ASIX has developed an updated driver version with a less cumbersome installation process.

 Note that these challenges all pertain to software; the hardware remains compatible.
 This includes the following USB to Ethernet adapters models: USB3-E1000, USBC-E1000, USB2-E1000, and USB2-E100.
 Apple is expected to release the final version of macOS Catalina, on or around Friday October 4, 2019.

-Below will find a download link and step-by-step instructions in the next section that document the driver installation and the macOS Gatekeeper approval process for our USB3-E1000 and USBC-E1000 adapters, which both use the ASIX AX88179 chipset in both written and video formats:
+Click the button below to download the drivers, and see the step-by-step instructions in the next section that document the driver installation and macOS Gatekeeper approval process for our USB3-E1000 and USBC-E1000 adapters, which both use the ASIX AX88179 chipset.

 - After downloading, open the folder downloaded and run the AX88179_178A_v2.15.0_beta1.pkg file